OttaviaE/DscoreApp/README.md

 If you need support or you seek help, just contact me at otta.epifania@gmail.com.

+## Data

+If you'd like to download the data for further analysis, they are available for download [here](raceAPP.csv)

 ## Acknowledgments

 O.M.E. wanted to thank Ben Keller for his suggestions and advice.